msoultanidis/quillnote/README.md

 - Search through notes
 - Sync with Nextcloud (experimental)
 - Backup your notes in a zip file which you can restore at a later time
-- Toggle between light and dark mode
+- Toggle between Light and Dark mode
 - Choose between multiple color schemes